 - 1. Protect and promote the distinctive cultural and linguistic heritage of the city and continue to support Galway's status as a Bilingual City and recognise the importance of the Irish language as a cultural, community and economic resource. - 2.
-Promote the use of the Irish language in the naming of new residential developments, public roads and parks and encourage the use of Irish/bilingual signage in the commercial and public realm. - 3.
+Promote the use of the Irish language in the naming of new residential developments, public roads and parks and encourage the preferential use of Irish and bilingual signage in the commercial and public realm. - 3.
 Support and facilitate the development of infrastructure, which promotes the cultural and linguistic heritage of the city, where appropriate. - 4.
 Support the implementation of the Plean Tenga Chathair na Gaillimhe 2020-2026 and the designation of the city as a Gaeltacht Service Town.
+Support the implementation of language plans for Bearna & Cnoc na Cathrach LPA, Galway City East LPA and the Eachréidh LPA. - 5.
+Support infrastructure and interventions in Gaeltacht areas of the city that preserves and promotes Irish in the Gaeltacht, conserves and protects the heritage, culture and richness of the language as well as strengthens the position of the Irish Language in the public realm.